Larissapaixao9/Larissapaixao9/README.md

 - 👋 Hi, I’m @Larissapaixao9
 - 👀 I’m interested in programming and aerospace science and technology
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS, Javascript and React

 <!---